peutes/cache-fetcher/README.md

 # Go Cache Fetcher Client

-This is the function cache fetcher client for golang using Redis or other cache system.
+This is the fetcher function response's cache client for golang using Redis or other cache system.

 ## Installation